rlucente-se-jboss/KeyLUG/processes-and-daemons/README.md

     sudo systemctl enable simple-daemon
     sudo systemctl start simple-daemon

-Get the child pid from the journalctl window, and use it to exame the process
+Get the child pid from the journalctl window, and use it to examinee the process

     less /proc/<PID>/status